 We’re strong believers in self experimentation as a way of continually improving ourselves.
-These experiments are not just fun; but are the only way to build a truly custom-made lifestyle that’s optimized just for you and your goals.
-So as a shot of inspiration we’ve assembled this list of 101 mini experiments to help build a stronger, healthier and happier you.
+These experiments aren't just fun; but are the only way to build a truly custom-made lifestyle that’s optimized just for you and your goals.
+So, as a shot of inspiration we’ve created this list of 101 mini experiments to help build a stronger, healthier and happier you.

 I am my own experiment.
 I am my own work of art.

 We've split the experiments into themes and you'll find a link at the end of the article to a self-experiment framework to start putting them into practice!

 We’re big fans of clarity so these experiments are all about understanding your goals, maximizing your chances for success and planning for what’s to come.

 #1 Before diving in, stop and breathe.
 Ask yourself “What is it I really want to achieve or change about myself?”
 This will be your guiding goal from which all other experiments should be designed to step towards.

 #2 Create a (health and fitness) plan of attack.

 #5 Tell people what you’re going to do.
 Sharing your goals with others increases your changes of success with more accountability.